LibreCAD/docs/about/index.rst

    - Internal and external links appear in blue.
    - Clicking on the embedded images will display them full size.
 Click the browser’s “back button ” to return to the manual.
-   - Application menu paths are shown in bold and levels are separated with “->”, e.g. File -> New.
+   - Application menu paths are shown in bold and levels are separated with “->”, e.g. **File -> New.**
-   - Dialogue box titles are shown in bold with matching case.
+   - Dialogue box titles are shown in **bold** with matching case.
-   - Dialogue box labels are enclosed in quotes ” ” with matching case.
+   - Dialogue box labels are enclosed in quotes, ” ”, with matching case.
-   - Tab titles are enclosed in quotes, ” “, with matching case.
+   - Tab titles are enclosed in quotes with matching case.
    - Button labels are enclosed in quotes with matching case.
    - Key combinations are shown with the keyboard labels enclosed in square brackets with a “+” between keys, e.g. [Ctrl]+[C].
    - Text typed at the command line (OS commands, CAD commands or coordinates) is shown in a text box: